Tubal Ligation Reversal in Houston, Texas

 Tubal Reversal Recovery

-Tubal reversal is considered major abdominal surgery, so you should expect your recovery to take longer than after your original tube-tying procedure.
+Tubal reversal is an abdominal surgery performed through a mini-laparotomy you should expect your recovery time to take 4 weeks.
 You will be able to slowly return to your normal activities after a week or two when you begin to feel better.
-Stitches placed during surgery should dissolve on their own.
+Sutures placed during surgery should dissolve on their own.

-What if I am unable to become pregnant after tubal reversal?
+What if I am unable to become pregnant after Tubal Ligation Reversal?

-In the event that your tubal reversal does not allow you to achieve pregnancy naturally, assisted reproductive technology (ART) may help you become pregnant.
-Intrauterine insemination (IUI) or in vitro fertilization (IVF) may allow you to conceive the child you hope will become part of your family.
+In the event that your tubal anastomosis procedure does not allow you to achieve pregnancy naturally, assisted reproductive technology (ART) may help you become pregnant.
+A hysterosalpingogram (HSG) after the procedure may help confirm if your tubes have remained open after the procedure.
+In the event you were not able to become pregnant after the procedure, you may require fertility treatments such as Intrauterine insemination (IUI) or In vitro fertilization (IVF) which may allow you to conceive the child you hope will become part of your family.

-Each patient has a unique fertility situation, so it is important to talk with your doctor about whether or not tubal reversal is the best method for you to achieve pregnancy.
-Call us today at 713-401-9000 to schedule your consultation with Dr. Stephan Krotz.
+Each patient has a unique fertility situation, so it is important to talk with your doctor about whether or not the tubal ligation reversal procedure is the best method for you to achieve pregnancy.
+Call us today at 713-401-9000 to schedule your consultation at our fertility center with Dr. Stephan Krotz.